dustinfast/CSCode/readme.md

 ## A note on solution files

 You can get away with not using a solution file at all for your C# and .Net projects in VSCode!
-However, they are required in the case of this demonstration for the linking together of the two projects.
+However, they are necessary if you want to link projects together.

-To build a project with no solution file, simply use `dotnet new PROJECT TYPE`.
+To build a standalalone project with no solution file, simply use `dotnet new PROJECT_TYPE`.

+  For more information on the dotnet command, including a list of project types, checkout the [.Net Core SDK docs](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-new?tabs=netcore21).